Chinese Steamed Cod Fish with Ginger Scallion Sauce

 People often said simple food is the best and this Chinese steamed cod fish recipe is a classic example.
 The dish is so good that it never ceased to amaze me how simple it is to make.

-Traditionally Chinese steamed fish recipe uses a whole fish.
-To keep today’s recipe simple and practical for everyday, I use fish fillets instead.
+Traditionally Chinese steamed fish recipe uses whole fish.
+To keep today’s recipe simple and practical for every day, I use fish fillets instead.
 I use cod fish fillets however, any white flaky fish fillets will work just perfectly!

 How to steam fish without a steamer?